olets/zsh-abbr/README.md

 % abbr --add --session a apple
-% abbr --show # or `abbr` with no arguments abbr -a -U -- gcm git checkout master abbr -a -g -- a apple
+% abbr --show # or `abbr` with no arguments abbr -a -U -- gcm git checkout master abbr -a -S -- a apple
 % source ~/.zshrc
 % abbr --show
 abbr -a -U -- gcm git checkout master